OutrunBuild/Gitbook-Doc/fflaunch/impact-on-outrun-ecosystem.md

 ### Summary

-FFLaunch increases Outstake's TVL by staking Native Yield Tokens, boosting the market demand for PT, and fostering user trading habits through long-term locked LPs.
+FFLaunch increases Outstake's TVL by staking Yield-bearing Tokens, boosting the market demand for PT, and fostering user trading habits through long-term locked LPs.
 These measures will promote the prosperity of the Outrun ecosystem and break the current limitations of LST use cases, offering users more diverse and attractive options.